bluehalo/ngx-leaflet/README.md

 Not using the latest version of Angular.io?
 Have a look in [CHANGES.md](/CHANGES.md) to find the right version for your project.

 ## Usage
-To use this library, there are a handful of setup steps to go through that vary based on your app environment (e.g., Webpack, ngCli, SystemJS, etc.).
+> NOTE: We've simplified the getting started instructions to be more targeted at the most recent versions of Angular.io and the use of Angular CLI.

 Generally, the steps are:

 * Install Leaflet, this library, and potentially the Leaflet typings (see above).
 * Import the Leaflet stylesheet
-* Import the Leaflet module into your Angular project
+* Import the ```LeafletModule``` into your Angular project
 * Create and configure a map (see docs below and/or demo)